pololu/libpololu-avr/README.txt

 in Linux, and in Windows Vista/7 you will have to right-click on install.bat and select "Run as administrator".

-If "make show_prefix" does not show the correct directories, or the steps above don't work for you for any other reason, then you can install the library manually by following the instructions below.
+If "make show_prefix" does not show the correct folders, or the steps above don't work for you for any other reason, then you can install the library manually by following the instructions below.

 == Manual installation ==